-Missouri Bar Owner Sues AG Over Crackdown on Gray-Market Gaming Machines
+Missouri Bar Owner Sues AG Over Crackdown on Grey-Market Gaming Machines

-• St. Charles bar owner James Schappe claims Missouri’s attorney general lacks authority to declare gray-market machines illegal
+• St. Charles bar owner James Schappe claims Missouri’s attorney general lacks authority to declare grey-market gaming machines illegal

 • Lawsuit argues businesses operating non-Torch machines should not be bound by a federal ruling against Torch Electronics